sebagudelo/sebagudelo/posts/a-new-chapter.md

 Those that know me best, know my long history with music and playing in bands - small groups of musicians that make songs.
 The songs are products of our exploration, synthesis and expression.
 Through the years, I have found I am not always the creative spark behind starting a song.
 I enjoy exploring and refining from the spark stage to the launch.
 Working with bands has been some of the happiest times of my life.
 A cross-functional product team reminds me of this same dynamic.

 I have decided to apply this creativity to my passion for digital products.
+After some soul-searching, I will be embarking on my next chapter of Product Management.

 ## Why Product Management?